 23. Hazel:

-Hazel tree provides edible nuts and hence it’s a common tree of waysides.
+The Hazel tree provides edible nuts and hence it’s a common tree of waysides.
 It is a shrub type which generally has multiple stems.
-The leaves of hazel are elongated in shape which looks like racket shaped with a rough texture.
+The leaves of hazel are elongated in shape which looks racket-shaped with a rough texture.
 Fruits of this tree can be identified easily.
 It normally grows in a straight and unobstructed way.
 It also consists of a nice structure as the leaves grow and take a proper structure.
-Some of its uses are in making of camp gadgets, strong straight poles and tent pegs.
+Some of its uses are in making camp gadgets, strong straight poles and tent pegs.

 24. Common Ash:

 This is almost the tallest tree among all trees.
-The uses of this tree are well known from the ancient periods.
-It is used to make bows in bow-arrow, simply excellent for firewood and also used for many various tools and its handles.
+The uses of this tree are well-known from the ancient periods.
+It is used to make bows in bow-arrow, simply excellent for firewood and also used for many various tools and handles.
 Ash tree has a relatively higher diameter as compared to the other trees.
 It has seeds which are flattened in its outlook and form dense clusters.
-Each sub-branches of the tree usually consist of numerous opposite pair of leaflets which is the key feature of this tree.
+Each sub-branches of the tree usually consist of numerous opposite pairs of leaflets which is the key feature of this tree.

 25. Hawthorn:

-Hawthorn is a tree which widely used in rural areas to make the fences.
-From the name, it can be understood that it has thorny and prickly character.
+Hawthorn is a tree which widely used in rural areas to make fences.
+From the name, it can be understood that it has a thorny and prickly character.
 The tree has characteristic red bright berries during the latter half of the summer months.
 Deeply lobed leaves are the distinct feature of this tree.
-This tree has several uses like it is used for firewood; thorns are used for fish-hook and fences prevention to livestock and also the leaves, flowers and berries are edible used for survival.
+This tree has several uses it is used for firewood; its thorns are used for fish-hook and fence prevention to livestock and also the leaves, flowers and berries are edible and used for survival.

 We learn a new thing every day regarding nature!
 This article gives you a basic idea about the types of trees and how they are classified into different types.
 Trees provide several advantages to our human world, and it is our responsibility to protect them.
 Let us know how useful you found the article.